Audre Lorde Project: Facilities Program

 The Audre Lorde Project acts to "build capacity and support the organizational development" of LGBT people of color organizations by making available the Project's meeting space, office infrastructure and training as well as offering technical assistance, networking and coalition-building opportunities.
 Some of the groups that have met in the Project's meeting space "include African Ancestral Lesbians United for Societal Change (formerly the Salsa Soul Sisters), Arab and Iranian LBT Women’s Group (formerly Arab and Persian LBT Women’s Group), Asian Pacific Islander Coalition on HIV/AIDS (APICHA), Brooklyn Pride, Gay Men of African Descent (GMAD), Queer Koreans of New York, South Asian Lesbian and Gay Association (SALGA), Las Buenas Amigas, and Latino Gay Men of New York."

 Awards

 In 2000, then-executive director Joo-Hyun Kang was awarded the Union Square Award from the Fund for the City of New York.
 In its award, the fund declared the Audre Lorde Project to be "an important cultural and information center in New York City."

+A nationally recognized Black feminist and queer organizer, Cara Page, who received the Gay Reunion In Our Time (GRIOT) Circle Changemaker Award in 2025, also served as executive director of the Audre Lorde Project (ALP) from 2006 to 2010, during a pivotal period in its development.